greisonbarcelo/calculator/README.md

     ```
 3. Open `index.html` in your browser to view the calculator.

-## Usage
-1. Enter numbers using the buttons on the calculator.
-2. Select the desired arithmetic operation.
-3. Press the `=` button to see the result.
-4. Use the `C` button to clear the input.

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or feedback, please reach out to me.
+For any questions or feedback, please reach out to me at your-email@example.com.

 ## Tags
 - #TheOdinProject